Morocco earthquake

 In these difficult times, our hearts are heavy as we think of the many victims of the earthquake.
 We are witnessing an incredible outpouring of solidarity, but much remains to be done.

-Many of our citizens have not received the help they desperately need, and others have already given more than they could.
+Many of our citizens have not received the help they so desperately need, and others have already given more than they could.
 That is why we need you, your commitment and your solidarity.

 A collective of committed Moroccan citizens and organizations has initiated a project to collect and centralize Open Information to effectively support efforts to help disaster victims in isolated and inaccessible regions affected by the earthquake.